siavash79/PixelXpert/README.md

 - Install in magisk
 - Reboot (no bootloops are expected)
 - Open AOSPMods app and apply changes

-> P.S.
-KernelSu was tested by users in Telegram Support Group, but since it is not officially supported we cannot guarantee steps for that.
-Here are the steps that were put forward:
-> - Install "Zygisk on KernelSu" module
-> - Install "LSposed" module
-> - Install AOSPMods that you downloaded (as explained above)
-> - Reboot
-> - Open AOSPMods and apply changes
 <hr>

 ### **Package Variants:**